crittermike/personal-blog/src/pages/ramblings/drupals-golden-handcuffs.md

   - drupal
 ---

-"Drupal's main draw is that it gives you the power to do an _insane_ amount of work with zero coding.
+Drupal's main draw is that it gives you the power to do an _insane_ amount of work with zero coding.
 This is both its blessing and its curse.

 ### The blessing